 Yucca extract is a natural plant extract that reduces ammonia concentration and methane emissions.
 Many studies have reported that yucca extract is a urease inhibitor.
 It has been proved that yucca extract can significantly inhibit urease activity, reduce protein and non-protein nitrogen decomposition, reduce ammonia concentration and pH value in the rumen, and enable rumen microorganisms to make full use of nitrogen sources to synthesize nutrients needed by the body to promote growth.
 At the same time, it can also avoid rumen acidosis or death caused by instantaneous high rumen ammonia.

-In a recent study, the efficacy of Rumensin was shown to be superior.
+A recent study showed that the efficacy of Rumensin was shown to be superior.
 Both compounds were found to reduce milk fat levels.
 The most effective ingredient was Yucconin, which reduced body fat by 0.7 percent.
 This herb reduces the number of harmful bacteria in the rumen and can improve milk quality.
 The dosage of Rumensin, on the other hand, decreased milk fat by 1.75%.
 In contrast, it reduced the production of butter and cheese by 0.5%.